 Who has the courage to stand and say, “I was wrong.
 Abortion is wrong.
 Let life live.”

 That’s what one unmarried couple said in a parking lot in 1982.
 Now life lives.
 And oh, the marvelous humanity.

-*This example an illustration about how one man standing against the prevailing current can turn the tide of public opinion.
+*This example is merely an illustration about how one man standing against the prevailing current can turn the tide of public opinion.
 Using this example is not my endorsement of homosexuality or same-sex marriage.
 I believe all sexuality outside one man and one woman married for life is sin.

 The slave ship illustration at the top of this blog contains 215 unborn children, approximately the number who are shipped to slaughter every two hours—24 hours a day, 365 days a year—by abortion mills in the United States.

 In honor of the the first person to contact me and say, “Reading your blog caused me to change my mind on abortion.
 I was wrong, and I now am pro-life,” my wife and I will donate $1,000 to a pro-life ministry.